AKASH02003/Machine_learning/heart-disease-project/README.md

 ## Dataset
 Dataset
-The dataset contains information about various medical attributes such as age, sex, cholesterol levels, blood pressure, and other factors that could potentially influence the likelihood of heart disease.
-It consists of [number of instances] instances and [number of features] features.
+The dataset contains information about various medical attributes such as age, sex, cholesterol levels, blood pressure, and other 10 factors that could potentially influence the likelihood of heart disease.

 ## Usage
 1. Data Preprocessing: Clean the dataset by handling missing values, encoding categorical variables, and scaling numerical features.